wiz0u/WTelegramClient/README.md

 If you read all this ReadMe, the [Frequently Asked Questions](https://wiz0u.github.io/WTelegramClient/FAQ), the [Examples codes](https://wiz0u.github.io/WTelegramClient/EXAMPLES) and still have questions, feedback is welcome in our Telegram group [@WTelegramClient](https://t.me/WTelegramClient)

-If you like this library, please [consider a donation](http://t.me/WTelegramBot?start=donate) ❤ This will help the project keep going.
+If you like this library, you can [buy me a coffee](https://www.buymeacoffee.com/wizou) ❤ This will help the project keep going.